Compton Martin, St Michael the Archangel

 Above the chancel there is a void which contains a columbarium or dovecote.
 In 1606 this housed 140 squabs (pigeons) for the rector's table.

-Bat surveys carried out in summer 2021 found at least six bat species using the church building, with Natterer's bat maternity roosts and individual Daubenton's bats in the north and south aisles, brown long-eared bats, common and soprano pipistrelles in the roof, and lesser horseshoe bats in the porch.
+Bat surveys carried out in summer 2021 found seven bat species using the church building, with Natterer's bat maternity roosts and individual Daubenton's bats in the north and south aisles, brown long-eared bats, common and soprano pipistrelles in the roof, lesser horseshoe bats in the porch and serotines in the columbarium above the chancel.

 In July 2021 children from Ubley CofE Primary School visited the church to learn about bats and churches.